 Assessment of heterogeneity: Review authors should describe their approach to identifying statistical heterogeneity (e.g. non-quantitative assessment, I2, Tau2, or statistical test).
 See Chapter 10 for guidance on assessment of heterogeneity.

-Data synthesis: Review authors should describe any methods used for combining results across studies (e.g. meta-analysis, network meta-analysis).
+Review authors should then describe the methods used for combining results across studies in these groups (e.g. meta-analysis, network meta-analysis or other methods).
 Where data have been combined in statistical software external to RevMan, authors should reference the software, commands and settings used to run the analysis.
-If relevant, other synthesis methods used when meta-analysis was not possible or appropriate should be described.
 See Chapter 10 for guidance on undertaking meta-analysis, Chapter 11 for guidance on undertaking network meta-analysis, and Chapter 12 for a description of other synthesis methods.
+An extension to the PRISMA statement for reporting network meta-analyses is available for reviews using these methods (Hutton et al 2015).

-Subgroup analysis and investigations of heterogeneity: If subgroup analyses (or meta-regression) were performed, review authors should specify the potential effect modifiers explored, the rationale for each, whether they were identified before or after the results were known, and how they were compared (e.g. using a statistical test for interaction).
+Subgroup analysis and investigations of heterogeneity: If subgroup analyses (or meta-regression) were performed, review authors should specify the potential effect modifiers explored, the rationale for each, whether they were identified before or after the results were known, whether they were based on between-study or within-study subgroups, and how they were compared (e.g. using a statistical test for interaction).
 See Chapter 10 for more information on investigating heterogeneity.

 Sensitivity analyses: If any sensitivity analyses were performed to explore the robustness of meta-analysis results, review authors should specify the basis of each analysis (e.g. removal of studies at high risk of bias, imputing alternative estimates of missing standard deviations).
 See Chapter 10 for more information on sensitivity analyses.

-A narrative summary of the results of a Cochrane Review should be provided under the three standard subheadings in the Results section (see Sections III.3.4.1, III.3.4.2 and III.3.4.3 for a summary of content recommended for inclusion under each subheading).
-Details about the effects of interventions (including summary statistics and effect estimates for each included study and for meta-analyses) can be presented in various tables and figures (see Section III.3.4.4).
+A narrative summary of the results of a Cochrane Review should be provided under the three standard subheadings in the Results section (see Sections III.3.5.1, III.3.5.2 and III.3.5.3 for a summary of content recommended for inclusion under each subheading).
+Details about the effects of interventions (including summary statistics and effect estimates for each included study and for meta-analyses) can be presented in various tables and figures (see Section III.3.5.4).

 The results section should start with a summary of the results of the search (for example, how many references were retrieved by the electronic searches, how many were evaluated after duplicates were removed, how many were considered as potentially eligible after screening, and how many were included).
-Review authors are encouraged to include a PRISMA-type flow diagram demonstrating the flow of studies throughout the selection process (Moher et al 2009).
+Review authors are expected to include a PRISMA-type flow diagram demonstrating the flow of studies throughout the selection process (Page et al 2021a).
 Such flow diagrams can be created within RevMan.

 - basic study design or design features;